amazon-science/small-baseline-camera-tracking/README.md

 The key of the dictionary is the image id which corresponds to image name, and the value is also a dictionary with 'intr_mtx' stores the camera intrinsics and 'v2c' stores the world to camera transformation.

 ### How to request the download link
-Please contact nxiaohan *at* amazon.com to request the download link of the full dataset.
+Please contact shenlu *at* amazon.com to request the download link of the full dataset.

 ## License